Wednesday, June 22, 2016 § Leave a comment

 Spoke shave(s) // these all belonged to my friend Andi

-I was lucky.
+I am lucky.
 One of my best friends is a carpenter and did some difficult (and amazing gouge work for me).
 If you need intros to machines or think you’ll need to use tools you don’t yet have access to or the skills to use, knowing the right people can be extremely helpful.

 Okay, now on to